UCSolarCarTeam/Embedded-Resources/markdown-files/I2C.md

 }
 ```
 ## Your Task:
-Read the rest of the code in the .c file, follow the inline comments, and complete the remaining sections accordingly.
+Read the rest of the code in the accel.c file, follow the inline comments, and complete the remaining sections accordingly.

 ## Useful Links: